How to use Cypress App Actions?

 The cy.get().contains() is used to validate the count after adding the task.

-Remember all these actions we are doing, exactly how the end user does.
-We are just simulating all these actions using the Cypress tool.
+Remember all these actions are done, exactly how the end user does.
+You are just simulating all these actions using the Cypress tool.

 Once you execute the above test you can see the output below.